 Everything cooks together in the rice cooker—salmon, edamame, and rice infused with soy sauce that gives the whole dish a rich, savory depth.
 Once it’s done, I like to flake the salmon and drizzle it with a little Kewpie mayo for added creaminess and umami.

 To make it even more satisfying, I serve it with sliced avocado and sheets of roasted nori (Japanese word for seaweed).
-I’ll scoop up little bites of rice, salmon, and edamame, wrap them in nori, and it feels like a deconstructed sushi roll—hearty, cozy, and a little fun to eat.
-It’s the kind of meal that feels comforting but still a little special.
+I’ll scoop up little bites of rice, salmon, and edamame, wrap them in nori, and it feels like a deconstructed sushi roll.
+Also, if you don’t have a rice cooker, don’t worry!
+You can also just make this in a pot as well.

 And if you have leftovers of this dish?
+It’s perfect for onigiri!

 Just shape the rice mixture into balls or triangles, tuck in a little extra salmon if you want, and wrap in nori.
 It’s a great grab-and-go lunch or snack the next day, and another reason I keep coming back to this recipe again and again.